 Paid script coverage is not the only path, nor should it ever be.
 Keep that in mind when considering purchasing script coverage from anyone.

 But most of all, keep writing and keep getting feedback on your work.
-That’s the only way we can grow as screenwriters.
+That’s really the only way we can grow as screenwriters.

 The goal, of course, is to not get ripped off on our way there.